stalniy/casl/README.md

 * provides ES6 build, so you are able to shake out unused functionality
 * provides easy integration with [popular frontend frameworks](#4-ui-integration)
 * provides easy [integration with mongoose and MongoDB](#3-mongodb-integration)
-* can be easily integrated with any data storage
 * serializable rules which can be [stored][store-rules] or [cached][cache-rules] in JWT token or any other storage

 ## Getting started